canonical/charmed-magma-orchestrator/orchestrator-bundle/documentation/AWS/EKS/README.md

 # Deploying Magma Orc8r on: AWS with EKS

 The goal of this document is to detail how to deploy Magma's Orchestrator on AWS.
-To do so, we will deploy charmed Kubernetes on AWS, deploy Magma Orchestrator on Kubernetes and create DNS A records.
+To do so, we will setup EKS and deploy Magma Orchestrator on top of it.

 ### Prerequisites